Gatsby: a modern tool for creating fast websites

 Then comes “M” — markup.
 Including “M” in JAM means that we are pre-rendering HTML pages (HTML is a markup language).
 But many think that “M” stands for markdown, which is incorrect.
 Because the ‘JAM’ was ambiguous, the company behind the tech stack, Netlify, has moved away from the acronym.
 These days they use just Jamstack (JAM not capitalized) as a reference to the development philosophy.

-First and foremost, JAMstack is performant, which means that your website loads fast and is suitable for SEO.
+First and foremost, JAMstack is performant, meaning your website loads fast and is suitable for SEO.
 It also retains other benefits of static content, such as a smaller attack surface and better scalability, while allowing for interactivity, which isn’t characteristic of classic SSGs.

 JAMstack’s distinct feature is that it eliminates the so-called database latency.
 In classic CMSs like WP, the back-end retrieves data from a database to populate HTML each time a request is made.
 It takes time to obtain the data, render the page and send it back to the client.
 In JAMstack, the first two steps happen upon build, and in this manner, you only serve the page.